wlnieder/data_lakoos/README.md

 Furthermore, in the create_url function you can define what kind of data you want to collect from each Tweet.
 Find more information about what data you can collect here: https://developer.twitter.com/en/docs/twitter-api/data-dictionary/object-model/tweet

 ## Google Trends Data
+With the Python code data_historical_ keywords it is possible to retrieve the search volume for certain keywords from Google Trends.
+Since the API has limitations regarding requests, a time delay is necessary.
+Because of this, the script takes a while to get the desired output.

+The code lambda_function_google_trends is intended to implement the Google Trends query for an AWS Lambda function.
+For this, the corresponding package pytrends must be loaded in a layer.
+This works best if you work with Python 3.8.

 ## Binance Data
 Hello, here I show a straight way to get marketprices from cryptocurrencies on binance with the binance-connector.